 Javier Valdez is the proud son and grandson of farmworkers and laborers.
 A product of public education, Javier holds a bachelor’s degree in business administration from the University of Washington and a master’s degree in public administration from Baruch College, the City University of New York, as a participant in the National Urban Fellows program.
 Javier has worked for the City of Seattle for over 20 years, where he led Seattle City Light’s women and minority business (WMBE) program, served as a special assistant on WMBE programs in the Seattle Mayor’s Office, and currently as a senior equity and inclusion advisor with the City of Seattle Finance and Administrative Services Department.

-Javier is vice chair of the State Government & Elections Committee and also serves on the Law & Justice and Transportation committees.
+Javier is chair of the State Government, Tribal Affairs & Elections Committee and is a member of the Law and Justice and Transportation committees.

 Read Javier’s full biography here.